qoherent/spectrogram-segmentation/README.md

 This example is provided as a Jupyter Notebook.
 You have the option to either run this example locally or in Google Colab.

-To run this example locally, you'll need to download this project, the spectrogram sensing dataset, and set up a Conda virtual environment.
+To run this example locally, you'll need to download this project and dataset, and set up a Conda virtual environment.
 If this seems daunting, we recommend running this example on Google Colab.

 ### Running this example locally